Entangling cavity-magnon polaritons by interacting with phonons: Abstract

 \section{Abstract}

-We provide a general mechanism of entangling two strongly-coupled bosonic systems that form two hybridized (polariton) modes.
-This is realized by dispersively coupling with a third bosonic mode.
-Stationary entanglement is achieved when the two hybridized modes are respectively resonant with the sidebands of the drive field scattered by the third mode and when the weights of the two bosonic modes in the two polaritons are appropriately chosen.
-The entanglement is robust against dissipations of the system and bath temperature.
-The entanglement theory is quite general and applicable to a variety of bosonic systems, such as cavity magnomechanical, exciton-optomechanics, and plasmon-photon-phonon systems.
+We show how to entangle two cavity-magnon polaritons (CMPs) formed by two strongly coupled microwave cavity and magnon modes.
+This is realized by introducing vibration phonons, via magnetostriction, into the system that are dispersively coupled to the magnon mode.
+Stationary entanglement between two CMPs can be achieved when they are respectively resonant with the two sidebands of the drive field scattered by the phonons, and when the proportions of the cavity and magnon modes in the two polaritons are appropriately chosen.
+The entangled CMPs are macroscopic quantum states as the magnon mode contains a large number of spins, and can lead to the emission of frequency-entangled microwave photons, which find broad applications in microwave quantum information processing and quantum metrology.

-Entangled states of bosonic systems, e.g., entangled optical and microwave fields, find a wide range of applications in quantum information science, such as quantum teleportation~\cite{Polzik}, quantum networks~\cite{Kimble}, quantum metrology~\cite{Lloyd}, quantum dense coding~\cite{KCP} and quantum cryptography~\cite{rmp1,rmp2}.
-Apart from entangled photons, the entanglement of other bosonic systems, e.g., vibration phonons~\cite{Fin,John} and magnons~\cite{Jie18,Jie19}, is of particular fundamental interest in the study of macroscopic quantum states~\cite{Bassi,Gisin}.
-Therefore, the generation of bosonic entanglement is of significant importance in the aforementioned applied and fundamental researches.

-Benefiting from the substantial developments in experimental technology and materials science, an increasing number of physical platforms have realized the strong coupling between two interacting systems, where they exchange excitations faster than they are dissipated.
-In the context of bosonic systems, these include the cavity-magnon~\cite{Huebl,Naka14,Tang14}, exciton-photon~\cite{Ex1,Ex2,Ex3}, plasmon-photon~\cite{Baranov}, plasmon-exciton~\cite{PE1,PE2,PE3,PE4} polaritons, etc. Two bosonic systems are strongly coupled forming two hybridized (polariton) modes.
-Typically, the two hybridized modes are not entangled due to the linear excitation-exchange (beam-splitter-type) interaction between the two bosonic modes~\cite{josab}.
-This is the fundamental reason that it is difficult to entangle two bosonic polaritons, and there is a lack of a general theory for this purpose.